 Please make sure you have the time to check the files I will forward to you.

 To work efficiently, it is necessary to receive your feedback within 24hrs.
 If you need longer to evaluate the prints I’ve sent, let me know so I can re-schedule your project until you’re ready.
+In this case, I will also invoice you at this point.

 Evaluating and Confirming your Master